-During the summer sessions, I also teach the hybrid (online & on-campus) and face-to-face/classroom sessions of ITI 220: Retrieving and Evaluating Electronic Information, a required course in our Information Technology & Informatics undergraduate major.
+During the summer sessions, I teach the hybrid (online & on-campus) and face-to-face/classroom sessions of ITI 220: Retrieving and Evaluating Electronic Information, a required course in our Information Technology & Informatics undergraduate major.
 In the fall of 2015, I will also teach Digital Library Technology (610:558) in the MLIS program.

 I previously received my MLIS from Rutgers in May 2012 with a certificate in digital libraries.
 As a student in the library program at Rutgers, I worked on a variety of digital library projects including launching a digital library of heraldry at the National Library of Puerto Rico in 2011.
 After obtaining the MLIS, I was the taxonomist at 1stdibs, a curated online marketplace of antiques, design, fashion and fine jewelry.